ClandininLab/flystim/README.md

 # Introduction

 **flystim** is a software package for generating visual stimuli for fruit fly experiments.
-The stimuli are perspective-corrected and can be displayed across multiple screens with varying size and placement.
+The stimuli are perspective-corrected and can be displayed across multiple screens.

-The software package using a server-client model: a server displays the stimuli in response to commands from the client.
-This allows the client to control the logical flow of the experiment, without having to implement low-level graphics code.
-As a result, experimental control code can be relatively concise, as in this example:
+In this software package, a server displays stimuli in response to commands from a client.
+This allows users to write relatively concise experimental control programs, such as the following example:

 ```python
 client = ServerProxy('http://127.0.0.1:{}'.format(port))